-From the gleaming ruins of Ephesus to the turquoise bays of Bodrum, Turkey is exceptionally picturesque.
+From the gleaming ruins of Ephesus to the vibrant markets of Bodrum, Turkey is exceptionally picturesque.
 Uncover the country’s rich cultural legacy on visits to palaces, mosques, and bazaars in Istanbul.
 Enjoy a rare opportunity to photograph whirling dervishes during a private performance, and capture the glowing moonscape of Cappadocia at sunset.
-Shoot portraits of local families, farmers, and artists as you soak up the rhythms of everyday life.
+Shoot portraits of local farmers, artists, and families as you soak up daily life.

 Depart on an overnight flight to Istanbul, the capital of three empires: Roman, Byzantine, and Ottoman.
 Each one has left their mark on this cosmopolitan and culturally diverse city.
 After time to get settled this afternoon, gather for a welcome reception and presentation by our National Geographic photographer, followed by dinner.